yutoma/docker-novnc/README.md

 # docker-novnc

-Docker image for GUI environment with noVNC
+Docker image for GUI environment by noVNC

 ## Get Started